 Microsoft Software Asset Management (SAM)

-Software Asset Management (SAM) is essential for any organization using Microsoft software.
-It involves strategically managing licenses, usage, and compliance across various products โ from Office 365 and Azure cloud services to on-premises software like Windows Server and SQL Server.
+Software Asset Management (SAM) is crucial for any organization that utilizes Microsoft software.
+It involves strategically managing licenses, usage, and compliance across various products, including Office 365 and Azure cloud services, as well as on-premises software such as Windows Server and SQL Server.

-Microsoftโs licensing landscape is notoriously complex and constantly evolving, making effective SAM critical to control costs and avoid compliance risks.
-This guide, written in the tone of a senior Microsoft licensing advisor, provides a comprehensive overview of SAM best practices across all Microsoft products.
+Microsoft’s licensing landscape is notoriously complex and constantly evolving, making effective SAM critical to control costs and avoid compliance risks.

 The insights apply to global enterprises with expansive license agreements, mid-market firms navigating cloud subscriptions, and public sector agencies with strict compliance mandates alike.